Proper connective differential graded algebras and their geometric realizations: Geometric realizations (following Orlov)

 \begin{rem} One could formulate this using any flavour of enhancement that one had a taste for; the essential point is that the embedding should be a truncation of one preserving all higher homotopical structure. \end{rem}

-Our main result is Theorem~\ref{thm:main} which asserts that every proper connective DG-algebra admits a geometric realization, and moreover one can choose the smooth projective scheme to have a full exceptional collection.
+Our main result is Theorem~\ref{thm:main} which asserts that every proper connective dg algebra admits a geometric realization, and moreover one can choose the smooth projective scheme to have a full exceptional collection.
 We then deduce a number of strong consequences from this fact.

 Our approach is via the machinery of $A_{\infty}$-algebras in the category of chain complexes.
-This has the advantage that we can work with minimal models of proper DG-algebras which are honestly finite dimensional.
-We will see in Corollary~\ref{cor:fd} that in fact any proper connective DG-algebra admits a finite dimensional DG-model, but we do not know how to prove this fact directly.
+This has the advantage that we can work with minimal models of proper dg algebras which are honestly finite dimensional.
+We will see in Corollary~\ref{cor:fd} that in fact any proper connective dg algebra admits a finite dimensional dg model, see also Remark \ref{rem:fd}.

 We first show that for a finite dimensional connective $A_{\infty}$-algebra one can construct a finite analogue of the radical filtration which is compatible with the higher multiplications.
 We then go on to use this, together with the results of \cite{Maaseik} to deduce geometricity.